What you need to know today about the virus outbreak

 — In the U.S., at least 13 states have postponed voting and more delays are possible as health officials warn that social distancing and other measures to contain the virus might be in place for weeks, if not months.
 Primaries scheduled for Georgia, Ohio, Maryland, Indiana, Louisiana, Connecticut and Kentucky have all been postponed to May or June.

+— Vice President Mike Pence and his wife, Karen, have tested negative for the coronavirus.
+The vice president's press secretary, Katie Miller, tweeted the results of the tests Saturday night.
+Pence had announced earlier Saturday that, out of an abundance of caution, he and his wife, Karen, would be tested for the virus.
+A member of the vice president's staff had tested positive for the virus.

+— New York is desperately searching for medical supplies and scouting field hospital locations in New York City and its suburbs.
+Gov. Andrew Cuomo confirms that the state has more than 10,000 coronavirus cases.
+Flights to New York City-area airports and to Philadelphia were briefly suspended because of staffing issues.

 — Outbreaks of the new coronavirus at nursing homes in Washington, Illinois, New Jersey and elsewhere in the U.S. are laying bare the industry's long-running problems.
-The deadliest single spot in the outbreak so far is at the Life Care Center in the Seattle suburb of Kirkland.
+The deadliest single spot in the U.S. outbreak so far is the Life Care Center in the Seattle suburb of Kirkland.
 Federal investigators believe working conditions - including understaffing and low pay - have been a contributing factor in the 35 deaths to date.

+— Spain now has the third-highest number of infections worldwide.
+On Saturday it reported almost 5,000 new cases in the past day, bringing the total to nearly 25,000.
+The death toll rose to 1,326, up from 1,002 Friday.
+Spanish health authorities have acknowledged that some intensive care units in the hardest-hit areas are close to their limit, and warned that they expect infections to continue to rise before measures to reverse the trend have an effect.

+— The Palestinian Health Ministry has announced the first two cases of the coronavirus in the Gaza Strip.
+The ministry said early Sunday that the cases were for two people who returned recently from Pakistan.
+The discovery increases fears of a potential outbreak in the crowded enclave, amid an overstretched health care system that struggles under years of an Israeli-Egyptian blockade and Palestinian political division.

 WHAT YOU NEED TO KNOW: